-1. Hold the brake pedal down and set the parking brake.

-See Parking Brake ⇔ 234.

-- Hold the button on the shift lever and push the lever toward the front of the vehicle into P (Park). - 3.
-Turn off the ignition.
+- Hold the brake pedal down and set the parking brake.
+See Electric Parking Brake \$ 215. - Move the shift lever into P (Park) by holding in the button on the shift lever and pushing the shift lever all the way toward the front of the vehicle. - 3.
+Turn the ignition key to LOCK/OFF. - 4.
+If equipped, remove the key and take it with you.
+If you can leave the vehicle with the ignition key in your hand, the vehicle is in P (Park).